mytch444/37bec-amvios/README.md

 =======

 A space invaders (sort of, not really) game I'm making as an assignment for school.
 Comes with a plan for you to learn very little from.
-Use as you wish.

 Don't ask where the name came from.
 It has no meaning.